jaroslavsvak/ts-iter/README.md

 ## Typescript library that enahnces ES 2015 iterables

-The library is inspired by C# Linq and Enumerable class.
+The library is inspired by C# Linq and Java streams.
 It wraps an Array or another iterable and provides chainable functions such as map, filter, and reduce.
 There is a significant performance gain over chaining standard Array methods (filter, map, reduce ...).
-Methods in Arrays always construct a completely new array whereas TS-iter does not.
+Array methods always construct a new array which impacts application performance.

 The library runs well in NodeJS 8.x, 9.x and browsers that support ES 2015.
 Recent versions of Chrome, FireFox, Edge, and Safari are fully supported.
 Beware that Internet Explorer does not support ES 2015 and thus this library is not working in any version of IE.